-Relationships and Sex Education (RSE) RSE is part of lifelong learning about the emotional, social and physical aspects of growing up, relationships, sex, human sexuality and sexual health.
+Relationships and Sex Education (RSE) The current RSE policy was introduced in September 2020 and is a statutory part of the National Curriculum.
+RSE is part of lifelong learning about the emotional, social and physical aspects of growing up, relationships, sex, human sexuality and sexual health.
 RSE, within PSHE, aims to give children and young people essential skills for building positive, enjoyable, respectful and non-exploitive relationships and the skills to stay safe both on and off line.

 It enables pupils to explore their own and other's attitudes and values and builds their self-esteem and confidence to view their own sexuality positively.
-RSE is not about the promotion of sexual activity and we understand our responsibility to deliver a high-quality, age-appropriate and evidence-based relationships, sex and health curriculum for all our pupils.
+RSE is not about the promotion of sexual activity and we understand our responsibility to deliver a high-quality, age-appropriate and evidencebased relationships, sex and health curriculum for all our pupils.
 This policy sets out the framework for our relationships, sex and health curriculum, providing clarity on how it is informed, organised and delivered.